-Malawi conducted its second stakeholders training on BCH under BCHIII project from 19th to 20th August 2019.
-The training was attended by 15 participants drawn from the National Competent Authority (NCA) and other relevant institutions who are primary users of the BCH.
+The Gambia conducted its second stakeholders training on BCH under BCHIII project from 3rd to 4th March 2020.
+The training was attended by 12 participants drawn from the National Competent Authority (NCA) and other relevant institutions who are primary users of the BCH.
 The training was aimed at enhancing national capacity on how to use the BCH to effectively implement the Cartagena Protocol on Biosafety.

 Among others the following topics were covered:

 • Overview of the Cartagena Protocol on Biosafety

 Interactive module on the Cartagena Protocol on Biosafety

 • the Supplementary Protocol on Liability and Redress

 • Country Status for Cartagena Protocol and the BCH